-Learn how to effectively screen and identify parents experiencing perinatal mood and anxiety disorders in your practice.
+Learn how to effectively identify ad screen parents experiencing perinatal mood and anxiety disorders in your practice.
 This two-day training is appropriate for a range of providers, including OBs, pediatricians, midwives, RNs, social workers, mental health therapists, doulas, public health employees, IBCLCs, and more.

 Objectives of this training: